brettz9/world-maker/README.md

 # Todos

+1. Give choice from existing users or option to create a new one and save user stats (to JSON or storage) to allow reuse
 1. For room/corridor, support secret rooms.
 1. For treasures, support alternative treasures.
 1. For users, support association of user to potentially multiple weapon types (add to strength) and multiple suits of armor (add to agility); support charisma (to avoid the need to fight (certain) monsters), and luck (checked against random value to increase or decrease treasure value).